ChickPhilA/ChickPhilA/README.md

 👋 Hi!
 My name is Phil.
 I am a Computer Science alumnus of the University of California, Irvine. :-)

 👀 My interests are focused on Web Development and Full Stack Development and are learning these via The Odin Project.
-I am always willing to learn something new! (at the cost of coffee)
+I am always willing to learn something new in order to create innovative solutions that solve practical or real-world solutions, no matter how big or small the impact is.
+(Give me a cup of coffee please and I'll get to work 🥱)

 Skills: